 Becoming prime minister

 Sharon went on to hold a several other Cabinet posts from 1984 to 2001, when he won a special election to become prime minister.

 By then, as head of the Likud party, Sharon was considered a hawk.
 And early on, he took the offensive by sending tanks and troops into Palestinian territory and ordering the assassination of militant leaders.

-But Sharon also took steps toward peace, such as agreeing with the late PLO leader Yasser Arafat on a timeline to halt Israeli-Palestinian violence and resume peace talks.
-But that effort undermined by Sharon's own party, which backed a resolution to never allow the creation of a Palestinian state.
+But Sharon also took steps toward peace, such as agreeing with PLO leader Yasser Arafat on a timeline to halt Israeli-Palestinian violence and resume peace talks – only to have this effort undermined by his own party, which backed a resolution to never allow the creation of a Palestinian state.

 Sharon later participated in talks with regional and world powers to discuss a “road map” for Middle East peace.